1-8192/bu_cs_655_assignment_1_allegranzi/README.md

 # Assignment Overview

-The ojbective of this assignment is to create an application that represents an beverage vending machine that reliably serves high-quality hot beverages.
+The ojbective of this assignment is to create an application that represents a beverage vending machine that reliably serves high-quality hot beverages.
-The machine should serve Americano, Espresso, and Latte Macchiato coffes as well as Black Tea, Yellow tea, and Green Tea teas.
+The machine serves Americano, Espresso, and Latte Macchiato coffes as well as Black Tea, Yellow tea, and Green Tea teas.
-Customers also have the option of adding 0-3 portions of milk and sugar, respectively, to their drink.
+Customers also have the option of adding 0-3 portions of milk and sugar, respectively, to their drink (max 6 total condiments).
 The Beverage vending machine also displays the total cost of the beverage selected by the user.

+The assignment specified that user interaction was optional, but I built out very simple terminal interactions in order to directly test the application (in addition to unit tests).
 A user can interact with the machine via simple CLI inputs.
+Please see the screenshot below:

 ![Example interaction](./images/screenshot.png)